Pinckley Prizes for Crime FictionPinckley Prizes for Crime Fiction

 Women’s National Book Association

-Pinckley Prizes For Crime Fiction and True Crime Writing
+Pinckley Prizes For Crime Fiction

 The Women’s National Book Association of New Orleans established the Pinckley Prizes for Crime Fiction in 2012 for women writers to honor the memory of Diana Pinckley (1952-2012), a longtime crime fiction columnist for The New Orleans Times-Picayune, and her passion for mysteries.